Programming & development work that a college students can do remotely to make extra money and enhance their programming

 Indian IT and Computer Science curriculum is still not up to the mark with the industry.
-Companies hire the right attitude freshers and teach them the needed programming skills.
-If a student knows the basic, it will not be tough for him to embrace new technology if they have the right attitude.
+Companies hire the right attitude of freshers and teach them the needed programming skills.
+If a student knows the basic, it won’t be tough for him to embrace new technology if they have the right attitude.
 Despite the education and industry gap, students can make money programming from home.

 If students can freelance in their college days, they can earn some money.
 More importantly, they can get industry exposure and enhance their CV.

 So freelancing is an excellent idea for students especially the undergraduate students in India.
 The aim should be to learn a programming language and in the process make money.
-It will help them identify the gap between what they are studying and what needs to be learned.
+It will help them identify the gap between what they are studying and what industry wants.

 So here are some of the programming and development work that college students can do remotely from home.

 There are marketplaces where programmers can offer simple utility code or scripts for sale on a per-use basis.

 Apart from scripts, you can also opt to create paid plugins for CMSes like WordPress, OpenCart, Magento, or any other CMS of your choice.

 If you are good at HTML / CSS, offer themes or templates.

 Here are a couple of sample scripts that aren’t very popular but still are being offered by developers.